Sabella treads familiar ground with Argentina

 FEARSOME FORWARDS

-The Estudiantes school of coaching favours pragmatism over flair but the paradox is that Sabella has a national team brimming with attacking talent and an often criticised defence he recognises needs work to give the side better balance.
+The Estudiantes school of coaching favors pragmatism over flair but the paradox is that Sabella has a national team brimming with attacking talent and an often criticized defense he recognizes needs work to give the side better balance.

 "My job is to disguise that imbalance in the best way possible.
-Sometimes we managed and at others it was harder to do," Sabella said.
+Sometimes we managed and at others it was harder to do," Sabella told reporters on his return to Buenos Aires from a 0-0 draw with Romania in a World Cup warm-up in Bucharest on March 5.

 "Argentina has a fearsome forward line.
 The issue is (how rivals) occupy spaces.
 That way they can hurt us and defend.
 It's a mental, physical and technical issue.
 Germany does it well ... they manage that doubling up that hurts, when they lose the ball they regroup quickly."

-With Messi in his team, Sabella favours tactics that will bring the very best out of his captain while encouraging his forwards, capable of hurting rivals with quick, precise counter-attacks, to help in defence when the team lose possession.
+With Messi in his team, Sabella favors tactics that will bring the very best out of his captain while encouraging his forwards, capable of hurting rivals with quick, precise counter-attacks, to help in defense when the team lose possession.

 "Let's hope we always have Messi, but we have other tactical options.
 With Messi it's one thing and without him another, logically," Sabella said.